Code-the-Dream-School/python-for-data-analysis-v3/lessons/05 - Exploratory Visualization/01_choosing_the_right_chart.md

 **Objective**: By the end of this module, you will be able to:

-* Start from the *question* you're asking, not the chart you want to make.
+* Start from the question you're asking, rather than the chart you want to make.
 * Match the five common question types to the charts that answer them.
 * Recognize and avoid common chart mismatches.

 ---

-Before you write a single line of plotting code, answer one question: **what am I trying to show?** A chart is an answer, and different questions have different answers.
-Reaching for a chart type out of habit — a pie chart because it looks nice, a line because it's familiar — is the most common way visualizations end up misleading or confusing.
-This module has no code.
-It's about the thinking that comes *first*.
+Before you write potting code or choose charts, answer one question: **what am I trying to show?** A chart is a way to answer questions about data, and different questions have different answers.
+Reaching for a chart type out of habit (for example, a pie chart because it looks nice, or a line because it's familiar) is a common reason visualizations are confusing or don't produce the desired result.

 ---

 ## Start from the Question

 Almost every data question is one of five types.
-Name the type, and the chart follows:
+Decide on the type, and the chart follows:

 | I want to show… | Question type | Reach for… |
 |---|---|---|